.рус

-General information
+Function

-The .pyc domain is intended for all Internet users who are native speakers of Russian language and culture.
-It is not a national domain, and is not associated with any state or nation.
-Only the characters Russian alphabet, numbers and hyphen can be used in a domain name.
+The .рус domain is intended for all Internet users who are speakers of the Russian language and participants in Russian culture.
+It is not a country-code top-level domain and is not associated with any specific state or nation.
+It has generic status.
+Only characters of the Russian alphabet, digits, and the hyphen may be used in domain names.

-Status

-The official list of registrars is published on the official website.
+History